 In September 2016 David was published in the fantastic Britain at War magazine.
-Here's the full nine page article, in its un-edited version:
+Here's the full nine page article, in its unabridged version:

 Several glass plate negatives were recently discovered deep in the photographic archive at the Devonport Naval Heritage Centre.
 The series of black and white images revealed what looked like a twin-barrelled gun lying on a cobbled jetty.
 It was clear from studying the breech blocks that the dismantled weapon was not British built, but in fact of German manufacture.
 The most glaring indicator as to the origin of this gun was the nonchalant wartime reference attributed to the set of vintage negatives – it simply read ‘Graf Spee’.